MECA-SNAKE/flipper-snake/README.md

 #### 2. Powering the servos directly from the battery

 Upon examining the electronic schema, an intriguing observation arises: the servo motors' positive and negative cables are not directly connected to the PCA9685.
 Instead, we have implemented a configuration where all the servo grounds are connected to the battery ground, and all the servo positive terminals are linked to the battery's positive terminal.
 This unique arrangement serves a specific purpose within the circuit design, providing a common ground for the servos and maintaining a shared power source through the battery's positive terminal.
-In fact this idea was from our professor because ...
-EXPLANATION.
+In fact this idea was from our professor because we were worried that there would be too much current from the servos.
+Using only the signal pins means we don't have to power the servos via the PCA9685.

 #### 3. Voltage and Current

 Our circuit design faces various constraints due to specific voltage and current requirements of different components:

-*The servo motors operate within a voltage range of 4.8-6V.
+* The servo motors operate within a voltage range of 4.8-6V.
-*The ESP8366 module operates at 3.3V.
+* The ESP8366 module operates at 3.3V.
-*The ESP8266 module requires a voltage supply of 5V.
+* The ESP8266 module requires a voltage supply of 5V.
-*The battery supplies a voltage of 7.4V.
+* The battery supplies a voltage of 7.4V.
-*The PCA9685 board's circuit needs a 5V voltage supply.
+* The PCA9685 board's circuit needs a 5V voltage supply.

 Since we utilize the PCA9685 board solely for servo control and not for powering them, we do not need to utilize the V+ port, which is intended for servo power supply.
 As a result, we power the board's circuit exclusively through the VCC port, requiring a 5V input voltage.
 Considering the battery supplies a voltage of 7.4V, we incorporated a DC-to-DC converter to transform the battery's output voltage to 5.5V.
 This voltage level proved sufficient to power the servos while remaining within an appropriate range for the microcontroller and the board's controller circuit